oxsecurity/megalinter/docs/descriptors/go_golangci_lint.md

 - Version in Mega-Linter: **1.34.1**
 - Visit [Official Web Site](https://golangci-lint.run/){target=_blank}
 - See [How to configure golangci-lint rules](https://golangci-lint.run/usage/configuration/#config-file){target=_blank}
-  - If custom .golangci.yml is not found, [.golangci.yml](https://github.com/nvuillam/mega-linter/tree/master/TEMPLATES/.golangci.yml){target=_blank} will be used
+  - If custom `.golangci.yml` config file is not found, [.golangci.yml](https://github.com/nvuillam/mega-linter/tree/master/TEMPLATES/.golangci.yml){target=_blank} will be used
 - See [How to disable golangci-lint rules in files](https://golangci-lint.run/usage/false-positives/#nolint){target=_blank}
 - See [Index of problems detected by golangci-lint](https://golangci-lint.run/usage/linters/){target=_blank}